-Do you struggle with managing intense emotions or effectively communicating with your family members?
-If so, the DBT Skills Group for Teens and Parents (DBT-A) may be right for you.
+Do you struggle with managing intense emotions or effectively communicating with your loved ones?
+If so, Layla’s DBT for Teens and Parents may be right for you!

-Throughout the 12 week/2-hours per week program, participants join online sessions where they learn to implement Dialectical Behaviour Therapy for Adolescents (DBT-A) techniques and strategies including mindfulness, distress tolerance, emotion regulation, interpersonal effectiveness, and walking the middle path.
+Throughout the 12 week/2-hours per week program, participants will join online sessions to build their knowledge in how to implement Dialectical Behaviour Therapy (DBT-A) techniques and strategies.
+Skills covered in this program include mindfulness, distress tolerance, emotion regulation, interpersonal effectiveness, and Walking the Middle Path.

 All sessions will be completed online through Layla’s secure video portal.
 Participants are required to use a desktop or laptop computer (no mobile phones).